 - Parent PLUS Master Promissory Note Tips

 Interest Rates and Origination Fees

-Interest rates will vary depending on the date of disbursement and type of loan a student borrows.
-Origination fees of approximately 4% are deducted from the total amount of the loan.
-Please click here for most recent information on interest rates and origination fees.
+Interest rates depend on the loan type and the first disbursement date of the loan.
+Origination fees of approximately 4% are deducted from each disbursement.
+Please click here for the most recent information on interest rates and origination fees.